rusini/manool/Home.md

     ((extern "manool.org.18/std/1.0/all") in Out.WriteLine["Hello, world!"])

-(using the second version of the syntax, see below).
-And in the following sample program a recursive factorial function is defined and invoked:
+(using the 2<sup>nd</sup> version of the syntax, see below), and in the following sample program a recursive factorial function is defined and invoked:

     ( (extern "manool.org.18/std/1.0/all") in
     : let rec (Fact = (proc (N) as